zokaraa/autonomous_simulation_agent/README.md

 - **RP 2** directly provides a random walk simulation program, asking the ASA to modify it, run simulations in a designated folder on a remote server, download the experimental data, and generate graphs and plots and a research report.
 - **RP 3** is similar to RP 1 but includes both random walk and self-avoiding walk simulations.

-## 4.2 SI-data-2: AutoProgs for Manager-Executor AI mode and Multitier RPs
+## 4.2 SI-data-2: AutoProgs for Manager-Executor AI mode and Multitier RP mode
-[SI-data-2](/SI-data-2) includes partial AutoProgs and experimental result files for **Manager-Executor AI mode and Multitier RPs**.
+[SI-data-2](/SI-data-2) includes partial AutoProgs and experimental result files for **Manager-Executor AI mode and Multitier RP mode**.
 - **Manager-Executor AI mode:** In the preceding section, the ASA used a single AI to execute all the content provided in the RP given by human.
 In this section, we adjusted the logic for storing and managing dialogue history with the LLM within the ASA.
 We introduced a Manager AI that automatically breaks down a human-provided RP into sub-tasks and distributes them as sub-RPs to multiple Executor AIs.
 Each Executor AI is unaware of the dialogue history of the Manager AI and other Executor AIs, focusing solely on executing the assigned sub-RP.
 In contrast, the Manager AI solely presents the sub-RPs and receives reports upon task completion.
-- **Multitier RPs:** In this section, we automate multiple rounds of RP 1 execution.
+- **Multitier RP mode:** In this section, we automate multiple rounds of RP 1 execution.
 We designed **RP4**, which is nested within RP 1, instructing a Primary AI to execute the command “python AutoProg.py -s p1.txt -n i” 20 times.
 Each execution generates an
 Agent AI to fulfill RP 1 contained in p1.txt, while the Primary AI collects all generated files and conducts result analysis.

 ## 4.3 SI-data-3: AutoProgs for Challenging problem of Universal Gravitation Simulation